mransan/btree/doc/part1.md

 ```

 From those 2 examples we can see that
-a) No code is injected between the caller and the library
+* No code is injected between the caller and the library
-b) The library can be integrated in both synchronous and asynchronous way
+* The library can be integrated in both synchronous and asynchronous way
-c) Error handling of read error is completely separated from the library error handling letting
+* Error handling of read error is completely separated from the library error handling letting
 the caller decide how to handle those 2.